 It is common for people to ask plaintiff personal injury lawyers about premises liability.
 The concept can be confusing for many people who haven't practiced law.
 And for anyone who thinks they might have a premises liability claim, it is important to know the basics of this area of law.

 At The Keating Firm LTD., lead attorney Brad Keating has been practicing law for more than a decade.
 In that time, he has handled numerous premises liability claims.
-We represent clients throughout the Columbus area.
+We represent clients in Gahanna & Columbus, Ohio and throughout the surrounding areas.
 If you have been hurt and have questions about premises liability or other areas of law, talk with us right away.
 We can help you obtain the compensation you need.

 As the name suggests, premises liability refers to the liability that a landowner has over a premise.
 In simpler terms, someone who owns a restaurant, store, home or any other property can be held responsible if someone gets hurt on their property.